mui/material-ui/docs/data/material/migration/migrating-to-v6/migrating-to-v6.md

 ### Chip

 Previously, the Chip component lost focus when the escape button was pressed, which differed from how other button-like components work.
-This issue has been resolved, and the chip component retains focus as expected.
+This issue has been resolved, and the Chip now retains focus as expected.

-If you want to retain the previous behavior, add a custom `onKeyUp` handler, as shown below:
+If you want to keep the previous behavior, add a custom `onKeyUp` handler, as shown below:

 ```js
 import * as React from 'react';